Skip to content

 PiKVM comes with the following default passwords

-It can't be used for login or remote access to PiKVM OS and has the non-privileged rights in the OS.
-Password access and sudo is disabled for it.
-It is used only for launching the Web Terminal.
+This is a special user with non-privileged rights in PiKVM OS.
+It can't be used for login or remote access via SSH.
+Password access and sudo are also disabled.
+It is used only for the Web Terminal.
 These restrictions are set for security reasons.

 Root access in the Web Terminal